miyako/4d-example-component-dependency/README.md

 * C has no dependency
 * HOST depends on A, B and C

-**Note**; you can not have circular dependency.
-For example, B can not depend on A which iteself depends on C.
+**Note**; you can not have compiled circular dependency.
+For example, B can not depend on A which iteself depends on B.

 ```4d
 /*